Digital Media Production

 On the BA you’ll cover the creative aspects of production such as directing, scriptwriting and producing.
 Whereas on the BSc you’ll look at the more technical side such as visual effects, animation and computer-generated 3D environments.
 But you don’t have to decide until the end of your second year.

 Our expert team offers a depth of experience from documentary making to cinematography and 3D modelling.
-They have strong links with the industry and you also have the option of a third year work placement/ internship to build on your learning.
+With strong links with the industry; you also have the option of a third year work placement/ internship to build on your learning.

 Order a Prospectus Ask a question Attend an open day or webinar